Best Practices for Teaching RMI Professionals

 “As property insurance professionals, your goal is to accurately assess risks to provide the best coverage for your clients.
 These advanced tools are not just theoretical concepts; they're practical solutions that you can use to enhance your risk assessments, reduce claim times, and offer better policy options."

-• To ensure the material resonates accordingly, RMI instructors should regularly reiterate relevancy, sometimes framed as takeaways, throughout the remainder of their session.
+• To keep instruction relevant and actionable throughout the session, RMI instructors should reinforce key takeaways using practical, role-specific strategies.
 This can be achieved with a variety of methods and modalities, including:

 • Case studies, such as analyzing a house fire to show how risk assessment tools could have identified potential risks more effectively.